top of page

 For Canadian athletes, the path to the NCAA has a few extra steps.
 You’ll need to understand the NCAA’s 16 core course requirements, make sure your classes are on the approved list, and calculate your Core Course GPA accurately.

-1. Confirm your core courses using the NCAA Core Course Tracker.
+Start simple by confirming your core courses using the NCAA Core Course Tracker.
+This tool helps you ensure that you are on the right track.

-3. Research schools early with the NCAA School Finder.
+Research schools early with the NCAA School Finder.
+Knowing where you want to apply will help you tailor your efforts.

-4. Create your first recruitment video that shows your personality as much as your performance.
+Create your first recruitment video that shows your personality as much as your performance.
+This is your chance to shine and showcase your skills.

 Academic Goals Come Before Athletic Ones

 Your first collegiate goal should always start with academics.
 You can’t play if you’re not eligible, and you can’t be eligible without the right grades and courses.
-NCAA coaches want athletes who can handle both strong on the field and reliable in the classroom.
+NCAA coaches want athletes who can handle both strong performance on the field and reliability in the classroom.

 • Stay above a 2.3 Core Course GPA (minimum NCAA Division I requirement).